ucc23/ucc/_clusters/ubc61.md

 UTI_C_lit: 0.62
 UTI_C_dup: 1.0
 UTI_summary: |
-    UBC 61 is a poorly populated, very dense object of low C3 quality.
+    <b>UBC 61</b> is a poorly populated, very dense object of low C3 quality.
+It is located at a relatively close distance from the Sun, below the mid-plane.
 It is moderately studied in the literature.
 class3: |
     <span style="color: purple; font-weight: bold;">D</span><span style="color: #FFC300; font-weight: bold;">B</span>
 r_50_val: 4.3